illinois-data-curation/is477-fa24-TEAM_REN/README.md

 - **Racial and Gender Disparities**: Graduation rates reveal inequities, particularly for Black and Hispanic students.
 - **Funding and Education**: Higher state appropriations are loosely correlated with improved graduation rate ranks, suggesting the importance of resource allocation.

 These findings provide critical insights into how socioeconomic and demographic factors influence educational success, guiding potential policy interventions.
+As visualized through the charts and graphs, states that tend to have higher median incomes–which typically imply lower poverty rates– consistently demonstrated higher graduation rates from higher education.
+This could be due to the access to resources for students in higher income households and/or states.

+Additionally, the juxtaposition between race and educational outcomes was also analyzed.
+The results showcased that people of color (Black and Hispanic students) typically had lower graduation rates.
+This could be due to numerous reasons including, but not limited to, the historical and systematic issues that people of color have had to face within the United States.

 ## Future Work